Materials-Consortia/OPTIMADE/optimade.md

 The database-provider-specific prefixes currently assigned are listed in the `providers.json` file provided in the main repository.
 This file serves as a machine-readable list of OPTiMaDe providers.

-The content of the `providers.json` file complies with the default `json` format specification for API responses.
+The content of the `providers.json` file complies with the default JSON format specification for API responses.
 In particular, the resource objects under the top-level `data` field are defined to be valid resource objects for the Links endpoint, see section [4.4.3.
 Provider Objects](#h.4.4.3).